grumpyjames/birding-almanac/blog/mid-wales-part-three-rhayader/mid-wales-part-three-rhayader.md

 have come here every day!

-Gilfach is nestled in the Marteg valley just to the North of Rhayader; it's barely a five minute drive out of town; we wouldn't even mention it but for the daily excitement of trying to navigate around the clock tower junction in Rhayader's centre.
+Gilfach is nestled in the Marteg valley just to the North of Rhayader; it's barely a five-minute drive out of town; we wouldn't even mention it but for the daily excitement of trying to navigate around the clock tower junction in Rhayader's centre.
 What a nightmare.

 You can park in a couple of official places - just as you leave the A470, or, if you prefer, you can drive up to the visitor centre.
-If you're feeling indecisive, there's also an opportunity to park off to the side of the road half way between the two; this doesn't appear to be officially sanctioned though!
+If you're feeling indecisive, there's also an opportunity to park off to the side of the road half-way between the two; this doesn't appear to be officially sanctioned though!

 <figure class="figure">